 The smell of the sea and the stench of fish had breached his senses, but he had grown used to the smell after almost a month on sea.
 Andrado briefly remembered that he had put on perfume that morning… and then realized how pointless that was due to the impending shower of smells that was to greet and cling to him like a brothel lover too attached to you (or your pocket.)

 Andrado grasped his leather satchel close to him, the contents jumbling within: a gnarled blackwood wand, his circular optics, a set of inks and quills, folded parchment thick enough to be used as a mace, and a large leatherbound book soon to be used for a variety of purposes.
-Beside the leatherbound book was his similarly leatherbound copy of The Chronicles of Light — more commonly known as the Ignitarium, and another, not leatherbound but paperbound copy of the Esoteries of Luminance, or the Esoterium, written by the famed philosopher-mage Calliphus de Jerem.
+Beside the leatherbound book was his similarly leatherbound copy of The Canticles of Light — more commonly known as the Divinitarium, and another, not leatherbound but paperbound copy of the Esoteries of Luminance, or the Esoterium, written by the famed philosopher-mage Sallano Jerem.

 Andrado had invoked the Merak before leaving his cabin room, asking for their guidance.
 He asked Merak Khailum for protection against the worst of harms, and Merak Fleveiuum that his words may flow out of him as a heart bleeds crimson.
 As he prepared to walk into the fray, to the early morning harbor crowds, into the disgusting pall of intermingled scents and shouts of early morning vendors slapping and filleting fish, he invoked the Merak Chrasanthum to guide him on his journey.